top of page

 Welcome to the Change Your Mind Movement

-If you are seeking support for your child or looking for guidance on how to best help yourself or family during difficult times, I am here to help guide you on that journey.
+If you are seeking support for yourself, your child, or your family, I am here to guide and empower you on that journey.

 Strategic psychotherapy is a form of therapy that focuses on identifying and changing specific patterns of behavior, thoughts, and emotions that contribute to a client’s psychological difficulties.
 It is a goal-oriented, problem-solving approach that seeks to find effective interventions to address specific issues or problems the client is facing.
 The term "strategic" emphasizes the therapist’s use of purposeful, planned interventions designed to quickly bring about change, often by shifting how the client perceives and interacts with their problems.